rwally/UnivagoBookingAPI/README.md

 ## Usage

-Open a web browser and go to localhost:8080 to see the Swagger UI which contains the documentation and where you send test requests.
+Open a web browser and go to localhost:8080 to see the Swagger UI which contains the documentation and where you can send test requests.

 ## Shortcuts